aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ### IBM LSF Software

-The IBM Spectrum LSF software is not provided in this workshop; you will need to download LSF and an associated entitlment file from the IBM Passport Advantage portal to complete this tutorial.
+The IBM Spectrum LSF software is not provided in this workshop; you will need to download LSF and an associated entitlment file from your IBM Passport Advantage portal to complete this tutorial.
 Download the following packages from the web portal:

 - `lsf10.1_lsfinstall_linux_x86_64.tar.Z`
 - `lsf10.1_linux2.6-glibc2.3-x86_64.tar.Z`.
 This should the latest full distribution package and not a patch or Fix Pack.